 Variations and Substitutions

-- Stuff these deep-fried pancakes with a variety of cheese: nabulsi, akkawi, mozzarella, shelal, ricotta, or plain white cheese.
+- Stuff these deep-fried pancakes with a variety of cheese: nabulsi, akkawi cheese, mozzarella, shelal, ricotta, or plain white cheese.

-- It's also common to fill qatayef with cream, or ashta, which is what's more common in Egypt.
+- It's also common to fill atayef with homemade ashta cream which is what's more common in Egypt.
+Ashta is the same as clotted cream.

 Equipment